ZhongkuiMa/torchonnx/README.md

 There is an example about ViT model in `test` folder ([ViT benchmark](https://github.com/ChristopherBrix/vnncomp2023_benchmarks/tree/main/benchmarks/vit/onnx) from [VNNCOMP'23](https://sites.google.com/view/vnn2023/home)).
 Note that you need to use [slimonnx](https://github.com/ZhongkuiMa/slimonnx) to simplify the model first and take its simplified version to generate the pytorch code because there are some unsupported operations in the original model.

+[netron.app](netron.app) is a good way to check the computation graph of the onnx file.

 ```python
 from torchonnx import TorchONNX